-Thence leaving said right of way line, S 00°11'27" W, a distance of 694.65 feet to the point of beginning, containing 2.7055 acres (117,853 square feet) more or less.
+Thence leaving said right of way line, S 00°11'27" W, a distance of 694.65 feet to the point of beginning, containing 2.7055 acres (117.853 square feet) more or less.

 - 2. The requested zone change is accompanied by a site development plan for subdivision request (Project #1009543/12EPC-40082) and a site development plan for building permit request (Project #1009543/12EPC-40083).
-If the EPC were to approve this zone change request, an additional approval of the request for site development plan for subdivision and an approval of the site development plan for building permit (as the site plan controls the zoning on all SU-1 zoned sites) would be required before the site is considered approved. - 3.
+If the EPC were to approve this zone change request, an additional condition for approval would be that the zone map amendment would be contingent on the approval of the request for site development plan for subdivision and the approval of the site development plan for building permit as the site plan controls the zoning on all SU-1 zoned sites. - 3.
 The Albuquerque/Bernalillo County Comprehensive Plan, the West Side Strategic Plan, the Northwest Mesa Escarpment Plan and the City of Albuquerque Comprehensive Zoning Code are incorporated herein by reference and made part of the record for all purposes.